Philadelphia metropolitan area

 The Philadelphia metropolitan area, also referred to as the Delaware Valley or Greater Philadelphia, is a major metropolitan area in the Northeastern United States that centers on Philadelphia, the sixth-most populous city in the United States.
-This area spans up to four states: southeastern Pennsylvania, southern New Jersey, northern Delaware, and the northern Eastern Shore of Maryland, though it is sometimes considered a tri-state region if northeastern Maryland is excluded.
-With a core metropolitan statistical area population of 6.245 million residents and a combined statistical area population of 7.379 million as of the 2020 census, it is the ninth-largest metropolitan area in the United States in 2024 and the 68th-largest metropolitan region in the world.
+The region spans up to four states: southeastern Pennsylvania, southern New Jersey, northern Delaware, and the northern Eastern Shore of Maryland, though it is sometimes considered a tri-state region if northeastern Maryland is excluded.
+With a core metropolitan statistical area population of 6.245 million residents and a combined statistical area population of 7.379 million as of the 2020 census, it is the ninth-largest metropolitan statistical area in the United States in 2024 and the 68th-largest metropolitan region in the world.

-In addition to Philadelphia, other major population centers in the Philadelphia metro area include Reading, Upper Darby Township, and Chester in Pennsylvania; Atlantic City, Camden, Vineland, and Cherry Hill in South Jersey; and Wilmington and Dover in Delaware.
+The federal government defines the region as the Philadelphia–Camden–Wilmington, PA–NJ–DE–MD Metropolitan Statistical Area / Combined Statistical Area, and it encompasses several major population centers in addition to Philadelphia, including: Reading, Upper Darby Township, and Chester in Pennsylvania; Atlantic City, Camden, Vineland, and Cherry Hill in South Jersey; and Wilmington and Dover in Delaware.
 As of 2023, the Philadelphia metro area's gross domestic product (GDP) exceeds US$557 billion, making it the nation's 11th-largest metropolitan economy.

-The Philadelphia metropolitan area has been influential in the nation's history and economy and home to many people and sites significant to American culture, history, and politics.
-Philadelphia is sometimes known as "The Birthplace of America" in reference to its role as the revolutionary capital during the colonial era in which the Second Continental Congress gathered at Independence Hall and unanimously adopted the Declaration of Independence, authorized the formation of the Continental Army, and appointed George Washington its commander to resist the British.
-After the Continental Army's victory, Philadelphia served as the nation's first capital for most of the 18th century until 1800, when construction of Washington, D.C. was completed.
-The U.S. Constitution, the world's longest-standing body of federal law, was ratified at Independence Hall in Philadelphia in 1789.
+The Philadelphia metropolitan area has been influential in the nation's history and economy, as well as home to many people and sites significant to American culture, history, and politics.
+The city of Philadelphia is sometimes known as "The Birthplace of America" in reference to its role as the site where the Second Continental Congress gathered at Independence Hall and unanimously adopted the Declaration of Independence, formally creating the United States of America.
+In the Revolutionary War, several battles and key events took place in the region, especially during the Philadelphia campaign of 1777–1778.
+After the Continental Army's victory, Philadelphia served as the nation's first capital for most of the remainder of the 18th century until 1800, when construction of Washington, D.C. was completed.
+The U.S. Constitution was ratified at Independence Hall in Philadelphia in 1789.